Minnow Daffodil Bulbs

 A true Easter plant, the Minnow Narcissi's flowers are formed of a buttercup-yellow trumpet shaped centre (corona) surrounded by lighter yellow outer petals (perianth).
 It gradually fades to a creamy yellow colour with maturity.
 At 2.5cm across, the tiny flowers produce a subtle fragrance.

 With multiple heads bearing up to five small clusters of flowers, the Minnow puts on a surprisingly good early show when blooming between March and April.
 Growing up to 20cm and with a spread of the same measure, its small compact size makes it ideal for planting in pots, rockeries, patio containers or at the front of a border.
 It's also particularly hardy for its size with a moderate rate of growth.
+See the full variety of daffodil and narcissus bulbs we have available for sale.

 How to grow